EpicPix/zProl/README.md

 Z Programming Language that I made because I got bored.

-Currently, compiles but reworking a lot of things which might mean that some features will be removed for now, that might be re-added with a better implementation
+Currently, reworking a lot of things which might mean that some features will be removed for now, that might be re-added with a better implementation

-## Features
- - [X] Compiling to bytecode (Currently working on it)
- - [X] Compiling to x86_64 Linux Assembly from bytecode
- - [ ] Compiling to x86_64 Windows Assembly from bytecode